 pretty it means a lot.

-Jason, you were into business, you have a business or you running a business?
+Jason, you were into business, Do you have a business or are you running a business?

 the day before the stroke, you’re running your business.
-And they after stroke, you’re in hospital.
+And then after the stroke, you’re in the hospital.
 So how does that work?
-Now what happens with work and how you get in touch with the people there to let them know that you can’t turn up?
+Now what happens with work and how do you get in touch with the people there to let them know that you can’t turn up?

 My right hand, man, Steve, we work really well together.
 And everyone just totally picked up the pieces.
-From the ownership group down to my, my team.
+From the ownership group down to, my team.
 Everyone picked up the pieces for me.
-And for three months I was I was out of work.
+And for three months I was out of work.
 And I came back I came back to work and they had done such a great job.
-I was I was so proud of everyone.
+I was so proud of everyone.

 yeah, so I spent, I spent two months away from home.
-The first three weeks was at Toronto Western hospital where I, that’s where I had the surgery.
+The first three weeks were at Toronto Western Hospital where that’s where I had the surgery.
 And then I went, they sent me to St. John’s rehab, and I was there for four or five weeks, five weeks.
-And then I went home on around it was around a beginning of April.
+And then I went home on around it was around the beginning of April.
 And I took off until May 1 and I said that was just going to be time for me.
-And what I did was I did exercising at home anything that I could do, you know different occupational therapy exercises, physio therapy type things.
+And what I did was I did exercising at home anything that I could do, you know different occupational therapy exercises, physiotherapy type things.